 - Try to buy bulk or refillable packaging and take your own shopping bags or trolleys with you

-- Plan your shopping well, avoid buying too much
+- Plan your shopping well, and avoid buying too much

-- Why not refuse advertisement in your mail box?
+- Why not refuse advertisements in your mailbox?

 - Consider buying second hand